RENCHILIU/PDF-Blank-Page-Inserter/README.md

 # How to use it

+Clone the project

-1 - run `PDF Blank Page Inserter` directly
+Option 1 - Run `PDF Blank Page Inserter.app` directly

-2 - build&complie by youself with `python setup.py py2app`
+Option 2 - Build&complie by youself with `python setup.py py2app`